 How does USCIS determine if I have good moral character?

 To be eligible for naturalization a successful candidate must be a person of good moral character.
-When reviewing your Form N-400, Application for Naturalization, USCIS will make that determination.
+When reviewing your Form N-400 application, background check and immigration history, USCIS will make that determination.
 Examples of things that might demonstrate a lack of good moral character include but aren’t limited to:

 - Any crime against a person with intent to harm.